Need to talk? Call 1800 882 436.

 Your baby

-Your baby now weighs about 110g and is about 12.5cm – around the size of a small avocado.
-They are growing quickly and are about to have a growth spurt.
+Your baby is growing quickly and are about to have a growth spurt.
 They will roughly double in size over the next month.

-The baby looks much more human now.
-Their eyes are no longer at the side of their head and their ears are in the right place.
-All of their joints are working and they can wriggle their fingers and toes.
+Your baby's eyes are no longer at the side of their head and their ears are in the right place.
+All of their joints are working and they can even wriggle their tiny fingers and toes.

-The umbilical cord is now fully formed, with 2 arteries and 1 vein.
-Your baby may be gripping hold of it.
-They can flex their muscles and limbs and make expressions with their face, although they can’t control them yet.
+Their umbilical cord is now fully formed, with 2 arteries and 1 vein.
+Your baby may grip hold of it sometimes.
+They can flex their muscles and limbs and make expressions with their face, although they can't control them just yet.

 Your body

-Many women have a clear 'baby bump' by now.
-Some will even feel their baby moving for the first time, especially if this isn’t their first pregnancy.
-But don’t worry if you can’t feel anything yet – many women won’t notice their baby’s movements until 18 to 22 weeks into their pregnancy.
+At this stage you may feel your baby moving for the first time, especially if this isn't your first pregnancy.
+But don't worry if you can't feel anything yet — many women won't notice their baby's movements for a few more weeks.
+If you haven't felt your baby move by 24 weeks, you should contact your doctor or midwife.

-Increases in your blood and hormone levels might be causing you some discomfort.
-You might develop acne as your skin produces more oil.
-You might also notice varicose veins or get cramps in your legs.
-Exercising and stretching should help to relieve this.
+Increases in your blood volume and pregnancy hormones might be causing you some discomfort.
+You might notice varicose veins or get cramps in your legs.
+Exercising and stretching can help to relieve this.

 Things to remember